solidi/writing/14-the-manager-stew.md

 ## Conclusion

-Management is about wading through the vagueness and ambiguity of interrelationships in the quest for alignment and business results. *The stew is a place to navigate*.
+Management is about wading through the vagueness and ambiguity of interrelationships in the quest for alignment of business results. *The stew is a place to navigate*.
 It has revealed decision points that would not have come and have eased emotional frustration.
 The stew has unveiled larger visionary goals for the teams I’ve led.

 > The result is growth in relationships and heightened performance of myself and others.